 The Altwiener Ostermarkt also opens near the city centre, outside the Schottenstift monastery that dates back to the 12th century.

-The Freyung market is another place to sample regional food and drink, thanks to the organic farmers’ market held on the other side of the narrow road.
+The Freyung market is another place to sample regional food and drink, thanks to the organic farmers’ market typically held on the other side of the narrow road.

 Kalvarienbergfest